GaelVaroquaux/website/content/programming/skl_sprint_2018.rst

    Even for the almighty @amueller

-Two days of intense group work on scikit-learn reminded how much it is hard work.
+Two days of intense group work on scikit-learn reminded me how much it is hard work.
 I thought that it was maybe a good idea to try to illustrate why.